 The Phlebotomy program at South Arkansas Community College is only one semester in length and students successful in all 12 credit hours will graduate with a certificate of proficiency.
-Application to the program isn't required but is on a first-registered, first accepted status.
+Application to the program isn't required but is on a first-enrolled basis if tuition and fees are paid on time.

 The Phlebotomy program centers on the study of phlebotomy, professionalism, patient relations, basic medical terminology, types of specimens, specimen collection procedures, complications of venipuncture, adaptations for special limits and special types of patients, and the actual collection of laboratory specimens.
 Upon successful completion of all coursework, the student will be eligible to sit for one or more national certification examinations in phlebotomy.

 Phlebotomy certification is NOT required by the State of Arkansas but may be required by individual health care facilities for employment.
 Each class is limited to a maximum of 14 students.
-The first 14 students who complete the admission process to South Arkansas Community College will be allowed to register for the course and pay fees.
+The first 14 students who complete the admission process to South Arkansas Community College will be allowed to register for the course and pay tuition and fees.
 Positions in the class cannot be held for specific individuals until admission requirements are met.
 There will be NO exceptions to this rule.
-If students fail to pay fees by indicated date, those students will be dropped from the course and additional students will be allowed to register for the vacated positions in the class.
+If students fail to pay tuition and fees on time, those students will be dropped from the course and additional students will be allowed to register for the vacated positions in the class.

-To successfully complete the certificate of proficiency, students MUST earn a grade of “C” or higher in all 12 credit hours in the curriculum.
-The South Arkansas Community College Phlebotomy program has been approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-The program is in process of reactivation of approval status by NAACLS.
-NAACLS is located at 5600 N. River road, Suite 720, Rosemont, IL 60018-5119.
+To successfully complete and graduate with a certificate of proficiency in Phlebotomy, the student MUST earn a grade of “C” or higher in all 12 credit hours in the curriculum.
+The South Arkansas Community College Phlebotomy program is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), which is located at 5600 N. River road, Suite 720, Rosemont, IL 60018-5119.
 NAACLS phone number is 773-714-8880; http://www.naacls.org.

 Application to the phlebotomy program is not required.
 The first 14 students who successfully complete the college admission and course registration process are the ones admitted into the program.